A Lake Muskoka Steamship Cruise from Gravenhurst Ontario is a great way to explore Lake Muskoka region. Is there a better way to fall colors?

 Specialty Cruises on Muskoka Steamships

 Besides the regularly scheduled cruises, there are also several themed cruises that run throughout the cruising season.
-These may include sunset cruises or holiday cruises such as the Thanksgiving Day Cruise.
+These may include Muskoka sunset cruises or holiday cruises such as the Thanksgiving Day Cruise.
 One of our favorite things about the Muskoka Steamship cruise experiences though is that they also have cruises specifically designed for kids.
 We cannot wait to go back in the summer to take part in the Muskoka Steamship Pirate Cruise.
 A two-hour cruise is an interactive event that encourages all participants to come dressed in their best pirate gear.
 Best of all, even the local residents on the surrounding islands participate in the fun!

 What Will I See on a Lake Muskoka Steamship Cruise?

 All Muskoka Steamship cruises embark and disembark from the Muskoka Wharf in Gravenhurst, Ontario.
 During the summer, the Lake Muskoka cruise is a great way to enjoy the sunshine and see the Muskoka waters teaming with residents.
-Summer is when cottage country comes to life, and Muskoka is the heart of the action!
+Summer is when the cottage country comes to life, and Muskoka is the heart of the action!
 As summer makes way to fall, the Lake Muskoka Steamship cruises provide a great perspective from which to oohh and ahh at the famed fall colors in the Muskoka region.
 The exact cruise path changes but you are sure to see many of the islands and Lake Muskoka’s shoreline.
 You can read about some of our other favorite fall activities in Ontario here.

 A Family-Friendly Muskoka Cruise Experience

 Our ride on the Wenonah II provided a fantastic view of Muskoka’s shoreline and its many islands.
 The ship’s Captain served a second duty as the cruise narrator.
 He spun tales about the history of the region.
 Our boys were fascinated by the stories of pirates and shipwrecks told along the way.
 Though it was still early in the season, I could definitely see why going on a Muskoka Fall colors cruise is a recommended experience.
-Many maple trees had leaves which were starting to turn their bright red colors.
+Many maple trees had leaves that were starting to turn their bright red colors.
 We also spotted some yellow leaves on a few poplars.
-In a few weeks time, the area will be full of color.
+In a few weeks’ time, the area will be full of color.
 And a great contrast to the deep blue waters of Lake Muskoka.

 What to See and Do in Gravenhurst, Ontario